robinfriedli/ThreadPool/README.md

 threads above queueing tasks for better potential throughput and flexibility.

-This ThreadPool has two different pool sizes; a core pool size filled with threads that live for as long as the pool and only exit once the pool is shut down and a max pool size which describes the maximum number of worker threads that may live at the same time.
+This ThreadPool has two different pool sizes; a core pool size filled with threads that live for as long as the pool and only exit once the pool is shut down, and a max pool size which describes the maximum number of worker threads that may live at the same time.
 Those additional non-core threads have a specific keep-alive time specified when creating the ThreadPool that defines how long such threads may be idle for without receiving any work before giving up and terminating their work loop.

 This ThreadPool does not spawn any threads until a task is submitted to it.
 Then it will create a new thread for each task until the core pool is full.
 After that a new thread will only be created upon an #execute call if the current pool size is lower than the max pool size and there are no idle threads.
+Additionally, a new worker is always created if offering a task to the queue fails, and the pool size is below the maximum pool size.

 This is one of the major differences in implementation compared to the ThreadPoolExecutor, which only creates a new worker thread if the pool size is below the core size or if submitting the task to the queue fails.
 So when using an unbounded